Monitoring System API Specification

 Overview

-Monitoring System API (MoSAPI) is a REST API that allows registry operators to retrieve information collected by the SLA Monitoring (SLAM) system.
-The Service Level Agreement Monitoring (SLAM) system is a tool managed by ICANN to measure in near real-time the Service Level Agreements (SLA) defined in Specification 10 of the Base gTLD Registry Agreement.
+Monitoring System API (MoSAPI) is a REST API that allows gTLD registries, participating country code top-level domains (ccTLDs) and ICANN accredited registrars to retrieve information collected by the Service Level Agreement Monitoring (SLAM) system.
+The SLAM system is a tool managed by ICANN to measure in near real-time the Service Level Agreements (SLA) defined in Specification 10 of the Base gTLD Registry Agreement and in the future, Section 2 of the Registration Data Directory Services (RDDS) Specification of the 2013 Registrar Accreditation Agreement.

 The MoSAPI includes the ability to:

-The MoSAPI also provides information on alerts and the health of the services to Registry Operators that can be used for troubleshooting purposes.
+The MoSAPI also provides information on alerts and the health of the services to generic top-level (gTLD) registries, participating ccTLDs, and ICANN accredited registrars that can be used for troubleshooting purposes.

 Results for ccTLDs are logged in SLAM and ccTLD operators may opt in to MoSAPI, however no alerts or actions are triggered when a failure is detected on those services.